On this page

 Building a mentally healthy community

-A positive school culture makes children and young people feel safe and secure.
-It promotes a sense of belonging and helps positive relationships thrive.
+A positive school culture helps children and young people feel safe and secure.
+It promotes a sense of belonging and encourages positive relationships to thrive.
 Students are more likely to attend school regularly when they feel supported and valued as an important part of the learning community.

 Creating family partnerships

-Partnerships between school staff and families will mean that attendance problems are detected early and a consistent approach is used to support the child or young person.
+Partnerships with families helps ensure attendance problems are detected early and a consistent approach is used to support the child or young person.
 Regular communication between schools and families during periods of non-attendance helps everyone work together to support the child or young person to return to school.

 Developing resilience

-Embedding teaching of social and emotional learning skills into the curriculum, with opportunities to practise these skills across a range of contexts, gives children and young people tools for managing uncomfortable emotions.
+Embedding teaching of social and emotional learning skills into the curriculum, with opportunities to practise these skills across a range of contexts, helps give children and young people tools for managing uncomfortable emotions.
 Having these real-life skills makes school refusal less likely.

 Providing early support